kevgo/cucumber-sort/README.md

 This is what _cucumber-sort_ helps you with.
 It enforces a specific order of steps in your Cucumber files.

-Let's have it collect all the Gherkin steps from our test suite:
+To start using it, let's collect all the Gherkin steps from our test suite so that we can order them:

 <pre type="shell/command" allow-error>
 cucumber-sort check --record